 Hull enjoyed his finest season as a cross country coach in 2015 when the Continentals qualified for the NCAA championships for the first time as a team since 1971 and finished in 21st place.
-Hamilton took third place at the NCAA Atlantic Regional championships for its best finish under Hull, and ended up fourth at the NESCAC championships, which was the program's best performance since winning the conference title in 1988.
+Hamilton took third place at the NCAA Atlantic Regional championships for its best finish under Hull and ended up fourth at the NESCAC championships -- the program's best performance since winning the conference title in 1988.
 The Continentals also captured the team title in the New York State Collegiate Track Conference (NYSCTC) championships for the first time since 1975.

 Hull was rewarded for his team's historic season by receiving the Atlantic Region Division III Men's Cross Country Coach of the Year award from the USTFCCCA, and he collected NESCAC and NYSCTC coach of the year honors.
-He coached five runners who made the all-region team and an amazing nine athletes on the NYSCTC all-conference team in 2015 alone.
+He coached five runners who made the all-region team.

-Jensen finished second in the 400-meter dash at the 2014 NCAA Men's Indoor Track & Field Championship.
+Jensen finished second in the 400 meters at the 2014 NCAA Men's Indoor Track & Field Championship.
 He was selected the Atlantic Region Indoor Men's Track Athlete of the Year by the USTFCCCA and the Men's Outstanding Track Performer at the 2014 NYSCTC indoor championship.
-Adam Pfander '16 made the 2013 all-region cross country team and qualified for the NCAA championship.
+One runner made the 2013 all-region cross country team and qualified for the NCAA championship.

 Hull's program also focuses on solid academic performance.
-Four of his cross country athletes were 2016 NESCAC Fall All-Academic Team selections and seven track & field athletes made either the NESCAC winter or spring all-academic teams in 2017.
-Hull's cross country squad has earned nine straight USTFCCCA team all-academic honors and the track & field program earned USTFCCCA all-academic honors for the sixth year in a row in 2017.
+Eight of his cross country athletes were 2017 NESCAC Fall All-Academic Team selections and nine track & field athletes made either the NESCAC winter or spring all-academic teams in 2018.
+Hull's cross country squad has earned 10 straight USTFCCCA team all-academic honors and the track & field program earned USTFCCCA all-academic honors for the seventh year in a row in 2018.